2014 kidnapping and murders of Israeli teenagers: Day 4

 Overnight on 16 June, the IDF clashed with Palestinians in Jenin, where they ransacked the offices of Mustafa Barghouti's Palestinian National Initiative and confiscated computers.
-400 soldiers raided the Jalazone refugee camp near Ramallah, killing Ahmad Arafat Samada (Ahmad Sabarin) (21) with a gunshot wound in the chest, after the Israeli army said he threw a brick at the Israeli soldiers.
+400 IDF soldiers raided the Jalazone refugee camp near Ramallah, killing 20 year old Ahmad Arafat Samada (Ahmad Sabarin) with a gunshot wound in the chest.
 A dragnet rounded up a further 50 people, bringing the total of Palestinians detained to 150.
 Many arrests, including the former speaker of the Palestinian Legislative Council Aziz Duwaik, 66, were part of what IDF Chief of Staff Benny Gantz described as an extensive operation, and were not linked to the search for the youths, but were part of a crackdown to apply pressure on Hamas.
-Netanyahu's approach was interpreted by some opponents as aimed at driving a wedge between Fatah and Hamas in order to break up the reconciliation between the two negotiated in April 2014, thereby discrediting both Abbas and his government, which had been backed by Western countries.
-PA sources noted that Hamas, in the unity negotiations, had undertaken to desist from attacks and bloodshed, and if its involvement were proven, it would be a breach of the agreement that would render the reconciliation null and void, a point repeated later in the week by the Palestinian Foreign Minister.
+Netanyahu's approach was interpreted by some opponents as aimed at driving a wedge between Fatah and Hamas in order to break up the reconciliation between the two negotiated in April 2014.
+Palestinian Authority sources noted that Hamas, in the unity negotiations, had agreed to desist from attacks and bloodshed, and if its involvement in the kidnappings was proven, it would be a breach of the agreement that would render the reconciliation null and void, a point repeated later in the week by the Palestinian Foreign Minister.